connor4312/protobill/readme.md

 ### License

 Protobill is open-sourced software licensed under the [Mozilla Public License](http://www.mozilla.org/MPL/2.0/).
-This means that you can use Protobill, and mix it with your own software and services. *However*, and modifications made to Protobill's own functionality must be open source - maybe the easiest way would be to put in a pull request and your improvements part of Protobill itself, eh?
+This means that you can use Protobill, and mix it with your own software and services. *However*, and modifications made to Protobill's own functionality must be open source - maybe the easiest way would be to put in a pull request and make your improvements part of Protobill itself, eh?